 About the scheme

-The scheme is being brought in by Driver and Vehicle Standards (DVS), it is designed to:
+The scheme has been developed by Driver and Vehicle Standards (DVS), it's designed to:

 improve and promote vehicle road safety in line with best practice